 3x Rindless bacon rashers (+)

-Next to the foods name I want you to write if this behavior is positive or negative (which you can write as + or -)
+Next to the foods name I want you to write if this behaviour is positive or negative (which you can write as + or -)

-Maybe this afternoon I walk into town and stroll past a bakery (cue), spot my favorite pastry in the window (craving) walk in and buy one (response & reward)
+Maybe this afternoon I walk into town and stroll past a bakery (cue), spot my favourite pastry in the window (craving) walk in and buy one (response & reward)